Ryan Moore (golfer): Professional career

-2013–present

 Moore had a down year in 2013, with only three top-10 finishes.
 For the season he finished 61st on the PGA Tour's money list.

 The PGA Tour instituted a wrap-around season for its 2014 season extending from October 2013 to September 2014, incorporating the prior Fall Series events and a few international events into the subsequent season's schedule.
 Moore opened the Malaysian CIMB Classic (held in October 2013) with a 63, and went on to win the tournament in a playoff with Gary Woodland.
 This was Moore's only victory in the 2014 season, in which he had seven top-10s and finished 21st on the PGA Tour's money list.

 In November 2014 (part of the 2015 PGA Tour season), Moore won the Malaysian CIMB Classic once again.
 Moore contended for the WGC-Cadillac Championship at Doral in March, but fell back over the weekend and finished in a tie for ninth place.
 The following week at the Valspar Championship, Moore led after three rounds but faltered on Sunday to finish two strokes back in fifth place.
 Moore had the one victory in the 2015 season, with four top-10s, and finished 32nd in FedEx Cup points.

-Equipment

-Early in his professional career, Moore had sponsorships with PING and Oakley.
-When he won his first PGA Tour event at the Wyndham Championship in August 2009, he did not have any endorsement contracts other than with Callaway Golf to use their golf ball.
-Following the 2009 PGA season, Moore signed a deal with Scratch Golf in which he would not only use their equipment, but also become part owner of the company.
-However, in November 2010, it was announced that Moore had signed a deal with Adams Golf and would give up his stake in Scratch Golf.
-He signed with TaylorMade for the 2013 season.
-He began playing Parsons Extreme Golf equipment in 2015.
-Moore also currently uses Miura irons specifically their TC-201 model.
-This is likely not a sponsorship as Miura is famous for its policy to not pay professionals to play with their clubs.